-We can eat pizza any time and that’s why we have a collection of pizza dough recipes!
+We can eat pizza anytime and that’s why we have a collection of pizza dough recipes!
 Whether it’s Breakfast Pizza, Dominos Pizza Dough, Homemade Pepperoni Hot pockets (pizza rolls), Pizza Hut Stuffed Crust Pizza Copycat, or Healthy Cauliflower pizza crust we love it all!
 Pizza is the best with Wings and if you like food extra saucy make this Pizza Sauce Recipe for dipping!

 History of Pizza

 Pizza is an Italian dish made from basic bread dough and then topped with tomato sauce, cheese, and sometimes added meat or vegetables.
 It’s basically an open-faced pie topped with pizza toppings of choice.
-Pizza is of an Italian origin and although it is uncertain who first invented the famous pizza we know the best pizzas are New York Style Pizza in the modern world of pizza pies.
+Pizza is of Italian origin and although it is uncertain who first invented the famous pizza we know the best pizzas are New York Style Pizza in the modern world of pizza pies.

-What Is Brooklyn Style Pizza?
+What Is Brooklyn-Style Pizza?

 New York Style pizza is a large hand-tossed pizza that’s crisp and chewy and is a large enough pizza slice to fold in half in order to eat.
 This pie is pliable with toppings although a traditional NY pizza is simply with tomato sauce and shredded mozzarella.
-This pizza originated in New York City in the 1900s and derived from the Neapolitan pizza made in Napoli, Italy.
+This pizza originated in New York City in the 1900s and was derived from the Neapolitan pizza made in Napoli, Italy.
 That is why the two are so similar to each other.